Xiaomi 11T

-Xiaomi 11T and Xiaomi 11T Pro are Android-based smartphones manufactured by Xiaomi.
+Xiaomi 11T and Xiaomi 11T Pro are Android-based smartphones manufactured by Xiaomi, introduced on September 15, 2021 and released on October 5, 2021, along with the Xiaomi 11 Lite 5G NE.
 The main feature of Xiaomi 11T Pro is 120W fast charging.

 Design

-Front of smartphones made of Corning Gorilla Glass Victus.
+Front of both smartphones are made of Corning Gorilla Glass Victus.
 Back made of unknown glass.
 Frame made of aluminium and covered by plastic.

 The design of Xiaomi 11T series is something average between Redmi K40 and Mi 11 Ultra.

 On the bottom side, there are USB-C port, speaker, microphone and dual SIM tray.
 On the top side additional microphone, IR blaster and second speaker.
 On the right side there are volume rocker and power button with mounted fingerprint scanner.

+The 11T and 11T pro phones are available at three color options: Meteorite Gray, Moonlight White, and Celestial Blue.

+Specifications

+Platform

+The Xiaomi 11T features a MediaTek Dimensity 1200-Ultra processor and a Mali-G77 MC9 GPU, while the Xiaomi 11T Pro is equipped with a Qualcomm Snapdragon 888 and Adreno 660, respectively.

+Battery

+Both phones have a 5000 mAh battery.
+The Xiaomi 11T supports 67 W fast charging, and the 11T Pro supports 120 W fast charging, which the company claims can charge the smartphone to 100% in 17 minutes.